Adarshpadval/user_management/README.md

     npm start
     ```

     This will start the backend API on your local machine.
-The default port is usually `3000`, but you can configure it to any port of your choice.
+The default port is usually `3000` (or you can configure it to any port you prefer).

-### Step 4: Set Up the Frontend
+### Step 4: Frontend Setup

-1. Navigate to the frontend directory:
+1. Navigate to the frontend directory.

     ```bash
     cd /path/to/user_management
     ```

-2. **Install frontend dependencies**:
+2. Install the necessary frontend dependencies:

     ```bash
     npm install
     ```

-3. **Run the frontend**:
+3. Run the frontend:

     ```bash
     npm start
     ```

-    This will start the frontend React app, typically accessible at `http://localhost:3000`.

 ### Troubleshooting

-- **Database Connection Issues**: If you encounter issues with the database connection, ensure that your MySQL service is running in XAMPP and that the backend configuration matches your XAMPP MySQL instance credentials.
+- If you encounter issues with the database connection, ensure that your MySQL service is running in XAMPP and the database credentials in your backend configuration match those of the XAMPP MySQL instance.

-- **Missing Dependencies**: If you run into errors related to missing dependencies or packages, simply run `npm install` again to make sure everything is installed correctly.
+- If you face any errors related to missing dependencies or packages, run `npm install` again to ensure everything is correctly set up.

----

-Feel free to contact us if you face any issues during the setup process!